+Shelf Registration Statements.
 In November 2013 we filed a shelf registration statement with the SEC, which was declared effective in December 2013 (the "December 2013 Shelf").
 The December 2013 Shelf allowed us to issue common stock and preferred stock, and/or warrants to purchase any of such securities with a total value of up to \$150.0 million.
-As of July 31, 2014, \$109.8 million remains available to us under the December 2013 Shelf.
+As of April 28, 2015, \$109.7 million remains available to us under the December 2013 Shelf.
 The specific terms of offerings, if any, under the December 2013 Shelf will be established at the time of such offerings.

-As of June 30, 2014, future minimum payments under our lease obligations were as follows (in thousands):
+As of March 31, 2015, future minimum payments under our lease obligations were as follows (in thousands):

-vv ittiiii One to I lifee to Aiter One Year Three Years Five Years Five Years Total Operating leases (1) \$ 1,692 \$ 7,057 \$ 5,619 \$ - \$14,368
+Kemamuer of 2015 2016 and 2017 2018 and 2019 2020 and beyond Total Operating leases (1) \$ 2,549 \$ 7,130 \$ 1,860 \$ - \$11,539

-(1) Our long-term commitment under operating lease relates to payments under our facility lease in South San Francisco, California, which expires in 2018
+(1) Our long-term commitment under operating lease relates to payments under our facility lease in South San Francisco, California, which expires in 2018.

 In future periods, we expect to incur substantial costs as we continue to expand our research programs and related research and development activities.
-We plan to continue development of our fast skeletal muscle troponin activators tirasemtiv and CK-2127107 for the potential treatment of diseases and conditions related to skeletal muscle weakness or wasting.
-We plan to continue to support the development of our cardiac muscle myosin activator omecamtiv mecarbil for the potential treatment of heart failure and research of potential next-generation compounds as part of our strategic alliance with Amgen.
+We plan to continue development of our fast skeletal muscle troponin activator tirasemtiv for the potential treatment of ALS.
+We plan to continue development of our fast skeletal muscle troponin activator CK-2127107 for the potential treatment of SMA and potentially other diseases and conditions related to skeletal muscle weakness or wasting and research of potential next-generation compounds as part of our strategic alliance with Astellas.
+We plan to continue to support the development of our cardiac muscle myosin activator omecamtiv mecarbil for the potential treatment of heart failure and the research of potential next-generation compounds as part of our strategic alliance with Amgen.
 We expect to incur significant research and development expenses as we advance the research and development of compounds from our other muscle biology programs through research to candidate selection.